dmap02/perez_diet/README.md

 ## Output

-- All plots and tables are saved in the results/ folder.
+- All plots and tables can be found in the figures/ and tables/ folders.

 - Final .rds files are in rds_objects/, including:

-- ps_gtdb.rds – Phyloseq object with GTDB taxonomy

-- ps_refseq.rds – Phyloseq object with RefSeq taxonomy

-- seqtab.rds – DADA2 sequence table

-- taxa.rds – DADA2 taxonomy assignment
+  - PerezDiet_merged_Len250_EE5_5_RefSeq.rds

+  - PerezDiet_merged_Len250_EE5_5_RefSeq_phyGenus_tre.rds

+- DADA2 sequence tables for all parameters used can be found on the tables/ folder.

 ## Dependencies